wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

 WP-Members 3.2.0 is a major update.
 See changelog for important details.
 Minimum WP version is 4.0.
-WP-Members 3.2.2.1 is a bug fix update.
+WP-Members 3.2.3 is an update for 3.2.0.
 See changelog.

 == Screenshots ==